Skip to Main Content

 Article types

-• Research articles
+• Research Articles

-• Review articles
+• Review Articles

-• Rapid communications
+• Rapid Communications

-• Brief reports
+• Brief Report

-• Case reports.
+• Case Report

-Article types excluded from this agreement include
+Article types excluded from this agreement include, but are not limited to:

 • Abstracts